lishachaudhari/secure-document-qa-system/README.md

 ### ✅ Section-Based (Paragraph-Level) Chunking

-The system uses a **section-based chunking strategy**, splitting documents at natural paragraph boundaries to preserve meaningful context.

-### 📌 Key Points
-- Splits text at paragraph breaks
-- Filters out very small or noisy sections
-- Creates **non-overlapping** chunks
-- Ensures each chunk is context-rich and usable
+The system uses a **paragraph-level chunking approach**, where document text is split based on natural paragraph or section boundaries.
+Each paragraph is treated as an individual chunk, and very small or irrelevant sections are filtered out to ensure only meaningful content is stored.
+This results in clean, non-overlapping chunks that preserve the original structure of the document.

 ### 🎯 Why This Approach
-- Aligns well with structured policy documents
-- Improves retrieval accuracy
-- Lightweight and efficient for local systems

-### ⚠️ Limitations
-- Cannot capture cross-section context
-- Rule-based (no semantic understanding)

-### 📝 Summary
+This strategy works well for policy and financial documents, which are typically structured into sections and paragraphs.
+By preserving this structure, each chunk retains enough context to answer queries effectively.
+It also improves retrieval accuracy while keeping the system lightweight and efficient, which is important for a fully local setup with limited computational resources.

 ---
 # 🚀 Installation & Setup